 - Not be a main category winner of CGA in the last three years; and

-- Be a Charity Transparency Award Winner in the year of participation.
+- Be a potential Charity Transparency Award Winner in the year of participation.

 CGA Assessment Process

-EY will be the independent assessor for Round 1, and facilitate the the entire CGA assessment process.
+EY will be the independent assessor for Stage 1, and facilitate the the entire CGA assessment process.

 The Charity Council has introduced a revised Assessment Questionnaire to encourage organisations to self-analyse their governance processes based on the Code of Governance for Charities and IPCs.
 This serves as a benchmark for comparison with best practices for the sector.